Skip to Content

 Things to do in Brighton with Kids

-There is a real mix of independent cafes and restaurants, with your usual recognisable chains like Pizza Express, Pho, Byron Burger and Wagamamas.
+There is a mix of independent cafes and restaurants, with your usual recognizable chains like Pizza Express, Pho, Byron Burger, and Wagamamas.
+There are some great places to eat in Brighton with kids.

-There are many lovely cafes, restaurants and smaller shops along the beach which sell breakfast, brunch, lunches and dinners.
+There are many lovely cafes, restaurants, and smaller shops along the beach that sell breakfast, brunch, lunches, and dinners.

 Brighton has a range of culinary experiences to offer, with many vegan and vegetarian restaurants around too.
 You certainly won’t go hungry while exploring the many things to do in Brighton with kids as there is so much great choice.

-One of our favourite treats as we wander the lanes is a trip to the independent old style sweet shops and milkshakes parlour.
+One of our favorite treats as we wander the lanes is a trip to the independent old-style sweet shops and milkshakes parlor.

 The Drove By Brewers Fayre